futurestackintel/phantomstack/Phantom stack/README.md

 - No backend.
 No database.
 No accounts.
 - Your keys and scan data never touch our servers
 - All API calls go directly from your browser to the respective APIs
+- Scan chat history exists in memory only — cleared on every new scan, never stored

 ---

 ## Tech Stack
 - HTML5 / CSS3 / Vanilla JavaScript — zero frameworks
-- Claude AI (Anthropic) — three-mode report generation
+- Claude AI (Anthropic) — three-mode report generation and scan chat
 - Cloudflare Pages — hosting and deployment
 - MIT License